 What you’ll see: Copious amounts of bird life, board walks, reeds and meadows, hides (when open), Cley beach, NWT Visitor Centre for refreshments, gifts and binoculars, World War II relics in the form of a Pill box and gun turret.

 There is plenty of free parking at the NWT Cley Marshes Visitor Centre, I would suggest you start your walk here, giving you the option to stop at the Centre for refreshments when you’ve finished!

-Taking the anti clockwise direction, you’ll walk amongst the reeds , then take a left along East Bank, a raised bank with pools and meadows on either side (possibly spotting a bittern which I have certainly seen on occasion).
+3. At the end of the reserve there is a sign pointing inland towards the road and taking you along another bank.
+You’ll walk amongst the reeds and along East Bank, a raised bank with pools and meadows on either side (possibly spotting a bittern which I have certainly seen on occasion).
 Here you can stop at a bench and watch the amazing variety of bird species in the pools.

 This is just a fantastic bird watching coastal walk, with so much going on, you'll never have a bored moment.
 You'll also feel completely refreshed and, at time, blown away (literally!!).

 Just for interest, this is part of the devastation that the December 2013 tidal surge caused at Cley.

 One minute a hide was there, the next it was completely washed away, to rest further up the coast in three separate bits.

 Cley Marshes is one of the many fantastic nature reserves in Norfolk.
 For another beach nature reserve, you could visit the RSPB Snettisham nature reserve which will take you right up to the Wash and the mudflats where, at the right time of year, you'll catch the most incredible wader spectacular, or in the winter, the flight of the Pink Footed Geese.
 You'll find a timetable of dates and times for the spectaculars and more detail on all of this at our Snettisham RSPB page here.